MicrosoftDocs/office-docs-powershell/repo_docs/NEW_CMDLETS.md

     schema: 2.0.0
     ```

 - **external help file**: Defines which MAML/XML file the cmdlet help topic goes in for `Get-Help` at the command line.
-This value very product-specific.
+This value very product-specific, and the location is specified somewhere in product code.
 Some products (Skype) use only one XML file that's well-known and the same for all cmdlets; others (Exchange, SharePoint) use multiple XML files.
 See other topics for available values.
+Don't guess; a wrong value here will affect the avaialbility of the help topic at the command line.

 - **Module Name**: Not used in Exchange topics (remove it).
 For other products, this is the module name of the product.